Back to Customer Stories

 How to improve your brand's LLM citation rate

 Tracking reveals where visibility falls short, but progress requires a clear path from insight to action.
 Effective improvement turns what you learn from monitoring into specific content updates.
-Refresh outdated pages, add structured answers to high-intent questions, and publish clearer comparison resources that speak directly to buyer needs.
+Refresh outdated pages and add structured answers to high-intent questions.
+Publish comparison resources that address buyer needs directly.
 A repeatable refresh workflow keeps this work consistent and measurable instead of turning it into scattered rewrites.

 Keep key pages fresh

-Start with high-intent pages buyers and AI systems rely on most—comparison pages, pricing and packaging pages, core category guides, and solution pages.
+Start with high-intent pages buyers and AI systems rely on most like comparison pages, pricing and packaging pages, core category guides, and solution pages.

 Improve answerability